Katabasis

 Project Role

-The concept also anchors the project's engagement with tragedy, loss, and suffering as constitutive rather than incidental to the religious life.
+The concept also anchors the engagement with tragedy, loss, and suffering as constitutive rather than incidental to the religious life.
 Several episodes will examine specific katabases (Orpheus, Psyche, Christ's harrowing of Hell, the shamanic journey) as case studies in the transformative logic of descent.

 Distinctions